apitoolkit/testkit/README.md

 ## Why a Testing DSL?

-- Teams should not be forced to write JavaScript (Postman), Groovy (Katalon), or Java (Rest-Assured) just because they want to test an API for a web system.
+- Teams should not be forced to write Javascript (Postman), Groovy (Katalon), or Java (Rest-Assured) just because they want to test an API for a web system.
 - We should be able to create interactive builders that generate this underlying DSL (Domain Specific Language).
 So you shouldn't even need to write this DSL by hand in the future.
 - We should be able to use the same script for both individual tests and load testing.
 - We should still be able to persist these tests in our version control and collaborate on them with our peers.